freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/020_A_Wrapper_with_a_Button/+page.md

 Here, clicking the button shows the phone number in a snackbar notification—but you could just as well send it to an external system to initiate a call or validate it against another database.

-*Note: This guide assumes Svelte v4 and SMUI v7.
-Updates for newer versions will follow.*

 ---

 ## Step 1: Create the Svelte Component